DisnakeDev/disnake/docs/api/skus.rst

 This section documents everything related to SKUs, which represent items being sold on Discord, like application subscriptions.
+See the :ddocs:`official docs <monetization/overview>` for more info.

 Discord Models
 ---------------